plgd-dev/doc/content/en/device-provisioning-service/client-library.md

 ### Restarting dps_cloud_server

-To force restarting of the provisioning send `SIGHUP` signal to the process.
-Upon receiving the signal, the application will execute a factory reset and call your handler setup by call to `oc_set_factory_presets_cb`.
+To force provisioning restart, send the `SIGHUP` signal to the process.
+Upon receiving the signal, the application will execute a factory reset and call your handler setup by a call to `oc_set_factory_presets_cb`.